KesharaGunathilaka/QA-Automation-Demo/README.md

 # Heads up

-- This includes my opinion + experience and some of the things might be different from the theory you have learnt
 - Anything that has the potential to go wrong is likely to do so during a live demo

 ---